electrickery/vfloppy/README.md

 clean, portable code to support the serial port on both platforms. </P>

 <P>See for more info the web site http://electrickery.nl/comp/px4/vfloppy/</P>

+<P>The vfloppy code was previously located in https://github.com/electrickery/nonSound-vintage.</P>